ArtIntoScience/artintoscience.github.io/content/cfp.md

 ---
 title: "Call for Presenters"
 ---
+## CFP IS CLOSED AS OF JUNE 1!

 ## Submit CFP - Deadline is June 1

-The 2025 (Q1) CFP is open!
-[Submit your talk!](https://docs.google.com/forms/d/e/1FAIpQLScccFNorOxAbi98HehMdQ28oN-YfpL3TkPhVSBrbx9Vwmvftw/viewform)
+The 2025 (Q1) CFP is closed as of June 1st.

-Our CFP is open until June 1st.

 ## Tracks